 FBI warned about Florida school shooter but failed to act

-PARKLAND: The FBI admitted on Friday (Feb 16) that it had received a detailed warning from a tipster over a month ago that Florida school shooter Nikolas Cruz might be planning such a massacre - and that it failed to take any action.
+PARKLAND: The head of the FBI faced calls to resign on Friday (Feb 16) after the agency admitted it had received a chilling warning from a tipster that Florida school shooter Nikolas Cruz could be planning such a massacre but failed to follow up.

 The stunning admission by the top US law enforcement agency came two days after Cruz, a 19-year-old with a long history of troubling behavior, killed 17 people at his former high school in Parkland, Florida.

-The acknowledgment also came amid growing anger among parents and students in the south Florida city over America's seeming unwillingness to toughen gun control laws.
+The FBI acknowledgment came amid growing anger among parents and students in the south Florida city over America's seeming unwillingness to toughen gun control laws.

+Florida Governor Rick Scott called for Federal Bureau of Investigation director Christopher Wray to step down, saying the failure to take action was "unacceptable."

+"Seventeen innocent people are dead and acknowledging a mistake isn't going to cut it," Scott said.

 "The caller provided information about Cruz's gun ownership, desire to kill people, erratic behavior, and disturbing social media posts, as well as the potential of him conducting a school shooting," the FBI said in a statement.

-The information was not handled appropriately, however, the Federal Bureau of Investigation said, and no action was taken.
+The information was not handled appropriately, however, the FBI said, and nothing was done.

-Cruz, who was expelled from Marjory Stoneman Douglas High School last year for disciplinary reasons, went on a Valentine's Day rampage at the school on Wednesday using an AR-15-style semi-automatic rifle that he legally purchased a year ago.
+Cruz, who was expelled from Marjory Stoneman Douglas High School last year, went on a rampage at the school on Wednesday using an AR-15-style semi-automatic rifle that he legally purchased a year ago.

 The FBI said the information from the caller "should have been assessed as a potential threat to life" and forwarded to the agency's Miami field office.

-FBI Director Christopher Wray said he was "committed to getting to the bottom of what happened" and would be "reviewing our processes for responding to information that we receive from the public."
+Wray, who took over as FBI chief in August, said he was "committed to getting to the bottom of what happened."

-"We have spoken with victims and families, and deeply regret the additional pain this causes all those affected by this horrific tragedy," Wray said.
+"We have spoken with victims and families, and deeply regret the additional pain this causes all those affected by this horrific tragedy," he said.

+The January warning to the FBI was not the first it had received about Cruz.

+In September, the FBI was alerted to a message posted on YouTube, in which a user named Nikolas Cruz vowed: "I'm going to be a professional school shooter."

+The FBI said it had looked into it at the time but was unable to identify the person who made the post.

-With President Donald Trump planning to visit bereaved families in the shocked city as early as Friday, a groundswell arose for a new push to restrict the availability of guns and to better protect the nation's schools.
+As President Donald Trump prepared to visit Parkland, a groundswell arose for a new push to restrict the availability of guns and better protect schools.

-Speaking at the funeral of his 18-year-old daughter Meadow, Andrew Pollack said "our kids are not safe in schools."

-"My princess wasn't safe in that school," Pollack said.
+"My princess wasn't safe in that school," said Andrew Pollack, at the funeral of his 18-year-old daughter Meadow.
 "Please pray that this horrific tragedy never happens to another family."

-Lori Alhadeff, whose daughter Alyssa, 14, died in Wednesday's shooting, made an emotional appeal to Trump on camera with tears rolling down her face.
+Lori Alhadeff, whose 14-year-old daughter Alyssa was killed, made an emotional appeal to Trump on camera with tears rolling down her face.

 "We need action!
 Action!
 Action!"
-Alhadeff urged in an interview with CNN on Friday, addressing the US leader as the father of an 11-year-old son of his own.
+Alhadeff urged in an interview with CNN, addressing Trump as the father of an 11-year-old son of his own.

-"Let's protect Barron, and let's also protect all these other kids here in Parkland, in Florida, and everyone everywhere else in the United States of America," she said.
+"Let's protect Barron, and let's also protect all these other kids here in Parkland, in Florida, and everyone everywhere else," she said.

 Carly Novell, a senior at the school who survived the shooting, said it was time for politicians to act.

-"I just want people to stop, like, talking about it and then not doing anything.
-People keep, like, saying your thoughts and prayers and all of these things, but it doesn't make a difference if nothing ever changes."
+"I just want people to stop, like, talking about it and then not doing anything," she said.

 TRUMP TO VISIT PARKLAND

-The US leader is spending the long President's Day holiday weekend at his Mar-a-Lago resort - a 45-minute drive from Parkland.
+The US leader is spending the three-day President's Day holiday weekend at his Mar-a-Lago resort - a 45-minute drive from Parkland.

-"I will be leaving for Florida today to meet with some of the bravest people on earth - but people whose lives have been totally shattered," he said.

 But Trump risked being greeted with angry demands for action on laws that allowed Cruz to amass an arsenal.

-"It's illogical that the law says a minor can't have a drink, but can buy a gun," said Mavy Rubiano, the 47-year-old mother of a student who survived the shooting.
+"It's illogical that the law says a minor can't have a drink, but can buy a gun," said 47-year-old Mavy Rubiano, whose child survived the shooting.

-Stoneman Douglas students have taken to social media to criticize defenders of the nation's loose gun laws.

 In Washington, the political response so far makes it clear that the powerful pro-gun National Rifle Association - which spent US$30 million to support Trump's election in 2016 - remains formidable.